Skip to main

 Parking can be a challenge at UK.
 If visiting on a weekend or evening, most lots are available without restriction, but be sure to carefully read the signs posted at the entrance to each lot.
 During regular business hours, most parking is restricted and parking regulations are strictly enforced.
 Metered parking and pay parking are available at certain lots and parking structures around campus.
 The closest pay lots to the School of Art & Visual Studies Building is Parking Structure #5 on South Limestone.
 You can also purchase single-use 24-hour parking permits at the UK Parking Offices located at 721 Press Avenue of Virginia Avenue.

-Art & Visual Studies Building
+Art and Visual Studies Building

 Address